pkamenarsky/synchron/README.md

 * *Gather* - gather all events and values from all current `emit` statements and combine with all currently firing external events.
 Don't advance the program further.
 * *Unblock* - unblock all `await` statements affected by the firing events gathered in the previous phase.
 Advance all `emit` statements.
 Advance `orr` if at least one of its trails has finished.
 Advance `andd` if and only if all of its trails have finished.

-The *advance - gather - unblock* phases are repeated in that order until the *unblock* phase can not advance the program further (at which point the program is either finished or blocked).
+The *advance - gather - unblock* phases are repeated in that order until the *unblock* phase can not advance the program further (at which point the program has either finished or is blocked).

 ## References